alqamabinsadiq/node-api-kit/README.md

 The API server must become available at [https://localhost:3443/api](https://localhost:3443/api) If you are using HTTPS.

 Otherwise it will be available at  [http://localhost:3000/api](http://localhost:3000/api)

+### MongoDB Configuration

+Please add the mongoDB url in `config.js` file and make sure that your mongoDB is up and running otherwise you will get an error.

 ### CORS Configuration